 If you've clicked on this page, chances are you're searching for something.
 Maybe it's community.
 Maybe it's a different kind of faith experience.
 Maybe you're just curious about what a church like ours even looks like.
-So, here's what you'll find at Southeast:

-• Progressive theology that challenges harmful interpretations and offers hope instead of shame.
+• Intellectual honesty about scripture, faith, and life. • Authentic community where you can fully be yourself. • Progressive theology that challenges harmful interpretations and offers hope instead of shame.
+Space for questions without judgment.

 Sunday gatherings are at 10:30 AM and last about one hour and 15 minutes.
 You'll find a casual atmosphere, good music, teaching that makes you think, and people who are genuinely glad you're there.
 No pressure to give money, join anything, or come back if it's not your thing, though we hope it will be.